KablamoOSS/kerosene/packages/kerosene/readme.md

 Returns a Promise which transforms the body of a `fetch()` request according to content type header and rejects if the status is not 2xx.

+If the status is in the 4XX range, it will throw a ClientError.

+If the status is in the 5XX range, it will throw a ServerError.

 ## Function

 ### `timeout(delay, { signal? }?)`